 Take the USA market as an example.
 Criteo is partnered with many key marketplace players, such as BestBuy, Costco, Walmart, Sam’s Club, etc.

 Based on the SKUs you’re focusing on to sell in the target market, you could select which retail media and what ad placement to show your product.

-Criteo has quite lots of exclusive customer data that are related to high intention to buy, ready-to-buy, and high repurchase rate of customers.
+Criteo has quite a lot of exclusive customer data.
+The data are related to high intention to buy, ready-to-buy, and high repurchase rate of customers.
 You can select the dimensions that include product categories, keywords, brand interest, and demographics, etc.

-In advance data strategy, you can integrate brand first-party data with Criteo, for the purpose to map more accurate target customers and increase ROI of ads spent.
+In advance data strategy, you can integrate brand first-party data with Criteo.
+It’s for the purpose to map more accurate target customers and increase the ROI of ads spent.

-You can create first-party data by installing Criteo tags or connect your CRM, DMP, and CDP to Criteo, map your data with the Criteo database and create an audience group (Note: You can learn more about CDP, CRM, DMP in another article: What’s the difference among CDP, CRM & DMP Data Platform?)
+You can create first-party data by installing Criteo tags or connect your CRM, DMP, and CDP to Criteo.
+You can map your data with the Criteo database and create an audience group (Note: You can learn more about CDP, CRM, DMP in another article: What’s the difference among CDP, CRM & DMP Data Platform?)

 Dynamic Creative Optimization (DCO)

 Dynamic creative is not a strange term, because no matter Google, Facebook, etc provides these for advertisers to optimize CTR and conversion rate, based on target audience behavior.
 Criteo facilitates you on DCO as well, and you can set up the dynamic product ads set based on specific retail media, user behavior, and GEO.